KolkurNikhil/particle41-devops-challenge/README.md

 curl http://localhost:8080

+---
-##  Notes
+## CICD

-* Deployment and Service are defined in a single YAML file
-* Service type is **ClusterIP** (as required)
-* Works with a single command: `kubectl apply -f microservice.yml`
-* Container runs as non-root user
-CI/CD (GitHub Actions)

 This project includes a CI/CD pipeline using GitHub Actions.

 Automatically triggers on push to master branch

 Builds Docker image

 Pushes image to DockerHub

 Workflow File Location

 .github/workflows/docker-publish.yml

 Required Secrets

 To enable Docker push, configure the following in GitHub:

 DOCKER_USERNAME

 DOCKER_PASSWORD

 How to Add Secrets

 Go to Repository → Settings

 Secrets and variables → Actions

 Add the above secrets

 How to Trigger

 git add .

-git commit -m "trigger pipeline" git push origin master
+git commit -m "trigger pipeline"

+git push origin master

 Then check:

-👉 GitHub → Actions tab
+GitHub → Actions tab

+##  Notes

+* Deployment and Service are defined in a single YAML file
+* Service type is **ClusterIP** (as required)
+* Works with a single command: `kubectl apply -f microservice.yml`
+* Container runs as non-root user

 #  Task 2 – Terraform (AWS EKS)